 An ideal virtual biopsy device would provide in-situ contrast akin to standard staining processes such as hematoxylin and eosin (H&E); this would permit rapid adoption without extensive user re-training.
 Providing H&E like contrast label-free in-situ requires imaging of endogenous nuclear contrast.
 Furthermore, imaging thick tissues in-situ requires a reflection mode architecture.
 While meeting these design criteria, the virtual biopsy system should conform to the stringent restrictions (<15 mm diameter) on device construction for viable endoscopy-based tools.
 The requirements for a label-free reflection-mode architecture rule out the use of many emerging histopathological imaging techniques.
 While Stimulated Raman Spectroscopy has presented H&E like images without requiring exogenous labeling, this system typically operates in transmission mode requiring thin sectioned tissue.
 Microscopy with ultraviolet surface excitation (MUSE) is a reflection mode system showing promising H&E-like images, but requires exogenous dyes to achieve contrast.
 Optical coherence tomography (OCT) meets most of the desired criteria and have been implemented as endoscopes.
 However, while OCT can image cellular scale structures in human tissues, the scattering contrast mechanism does not permit the biomolecule-specific contrast required to generate H&E-like images.
 To simulate H&E, OCT systems must use external processing techniques, such as artificial intelligence-based image processing.

 Comparison of bright field H&E stained colonic mucosa and PARS images of unstained colonic mucosa.
 (A) Bright field H&E image of a normal colonic mucosa in sectioned formalin fixed paraffin embedded (FFPE) form.
-Scale bar: 100 μm (b) Wide field of view PARS® image of unstained sectioned FFPE normal colonic mucosa biopsy.
-Scale bar: 200 μm (c) Small field PARS® image of unstained sectioned FFPE normal colonic mucosa biopsy.
-Scale bar: 100 μm.
+Scale bar: 100 µm; (B) wide field of view PARS image of unstained sectioned FFPE normal colonic mucosa biopsy.
+Scale bar: 200 µm; (C) small field PARS image of unstained sectioned FFPE normal colonic mucosa biopsy.
+Scale bar: 100 µm.
 Artificial H&E-like coloring has been applied to the PARS images.
 [Quant Imaging Med Surg 11(3), 1070-1077 (2021).] doi: 10.21037/qims-20-722